awslabs/scale-out-computing-on-aws/docs/install-soca-cluster.md

 ## Download Scale-Out Computing on AWS

+### Option 1: Build your own version

-Scale-Out Computing on AWS is open-source and available on Github ([https://github.com/awslabs/scale-out-computing-on-aws](https://github.com/awslabs/scale-out-computing-on-aws)).
+Scale-Out Computing on AWS is open-source and available on Github ([https://github.com/awslabs/scale-out-computing-on-aws](https://github.com/awslabs/scale-out-computing-on-aws).
 To get started, simply clone the repository:

 ~~~bash